Adlink-ROS/TSN-tutorial/taprio/TAPRIO on Azure VMs.md

 This also failed.

-Create two Azure VMs (tico, tico2) and place them in the same VLAN subnet.  tico is the client, tico2 is server.
-Execute on the client
+Create two Azure VMs (tico, tico2) and place them in the same VLAN subnet. tico is the client, and tico2 is server.
-port:
+Execute on the client port:

 ```sh
 sudo tc qdisc replace dev eth0 parent root handle 100 taprio \